zlatilov96/Gallery-Project-with-PHP-SQL/README.md

 - Open PHPMyAdmin with your browser and import the "localdb.sql" file.

+- Open both "dbinfo.php" files, the one in the main folder of the project (where index.php is located) as well as the one located in "admin_area" folder of the project.
+Then, fill in your own database credentials.

 - Access the project through this link (http://localhost/name-of-folder-you-saved-the-project/index.php)

 - Check if everything is working properly.